★ 5.0 Stars • 100+ Five-Star Reviews

 Therapy dog volunteering is one of the most rewarding activities you can do with your dog.
 Visiting a hospital and watching a patient's face light up when your dog walks into the room is an experience that stays with you.
 Reading programs where children read aloud to therapy dogs help struggling readers build confidence.
 Nursing home visits bring comfort and stimulation to residents who may rarely have visitors.
 These are the moments that make the months of training worthwhile.

-Montgomery County and the greater DC area have numerous facilities and organizations that welcome therapy dog teams.
+Montgomery County and the Maryland, DC, and Virginia area have numerous facilities and organizations that welcome therapy dog teams.
 Hospitals, rehabilitation centers, assisted living facilities, elementary schools, libraries, and crisis response organizations all use therapy dog teams.
 Once your dog is certified, the volunteer opportunities are abundant.
 Good K9 Academy can connect you with local organizations and help you get started with your first visits.

-Good K9 Academy has over seven years of professional training experience and 155+ five-star Google reviews from families across Gaithersburg, Potomac, Clarksburg, Frederick, Columbia, and Washington DC.
+Good K9 Academy has over 10 years of professional training experience and 100+ five-star Google reviews from families across Gaithersburg, Potomac, Clarksburg, Poolesville, Columbia, and Washington DC.
 Our balanced training approach produces dogs with the reliable obedience, calm temperament, and social confidence needed for therapy work.
 If you think your dog has what it takes, contact us for a free consultation and temperament assessment.

 Good K9 Academy serves dog owners throughout Montgomery County and the surrounding communities from our Gaithersburg facility.